Smoke-Free Air Law Information

 Smoke Free Signage for City of Madison Establishments that includes electronic delivery devices.

 - Middleton - Includes 15 ft. distance from any public (government) building entrance, window, or ventilation intake.
+Also includes electronic delivery devices (vape products) for all workplaces.

 - Verona - State Law with additional regulations for definition of enclosed area.
 Includes smoke-free parks.